saadharoon27/Vrinda-Store-Analysis-On-Excel/README.md

 - [Vrinda Store Dataset](https://www.kaggle.com/datasets/harunshah786/vrinda-store-dataset)

 ## Business Questions
+These questions collectively aim to provide a comprehensive understanding of the sales and order data for 2022, enabling data-driven decision-making and strategy development for Vrinda Store's growth and improvement in 2023.

 - 1. Compare the sales and orders using single chart.
 - 2. Which month got the highest sales and orders?
 - 3. Who purchased more?
 Men or women in 2022?